 Reviewing this back in the day (not my third rodeo, kids), I remember dragging two pals to the showing and wondering if they ruined it for me.
 I mean, they made quacking noises every time “Ducky” showed up on screen, and truthfully, I think they came just to catch the famously hip soundtrack Hughes’ team always compiled for him.

-As the newspaper I wrote that review for flooded, and then burned (at the same time) and thus my clips and those years at the paper are lost to the mists of time, aka “The Red River of the North,” I thought I’d try to see it with fresh eyes.
+As the newspaper I wrote that review for flooded, and then burned (at the same time) and thus my clips and those years at the paper are lost to “The Red River of the North” mists of time, I thought I’d try to see it with fresh eyes.

 But I wonder if I’m about to get another batch of Twitter blocks.
 Because within minutes, the hot pink mess “Pretty in Pink” is comes flooding back.